 If you have dark skin or always cover your skin, you may be at particular risk of vitamin D deficiency.
 Talk to your midwife or doctor if you are worried about this.
-(See also 'Vitamin supplements' on page 33.)
+(See also Vitamin supplements on page 131 and the PHA leaflet Vitamin D and you at www.publichealth.hscni.net)

-- Iron.
-If you are short of iron, you will probably get very tired and you can become anaemic.
-Lean meat, green, leafy vegetables, dried fruit and nuts (see page 31 about avoiding peanuts) all contain iron.
+Iron.
+If you are low in iron, you will probably get very tired and you can become anaemic.
+Lean meat, green, leafy vegetables, dried fruit and nuts all contain iron.
 Many breakfast cereals have iron added.
-If the iron level in your blood becomes low, your GP or midwife will advise you to take iron supplements.
-These are available as tablets or a liquid. - Vitamin C. You need vitamin C as it may help you to absorb iron.
+If the iron level in your blood becomes low, your

+GP or midwife will advise you to take iron supplements.
+These are available as tablets or a liquid.

+- your body absorb iron.
 Citrus fruits, tomatoes, broccoli, peppers, blackcurrants, potatoes and some pure fruit juices are good sources of vitamin C. If your iron levels are low, it may help to drink orange juice with an iron-rich meal. - Calcium.
 Calcium is vital for making your baby's bones and teeth.
 Dairy products and fish with edible bones like sardines are rich in calcium.
 Breakfast cereals, dried fruit such as figs and apricots, bread, almonds, tofu (a vegetable protein made from soya beans) and green leafy vegetables like watercress, broccoli and curly kale are other good sources of calcium.